adarshmishra1831-hash/PostureSense/README.md

 🔧 How to Run the Python App
-1. Navigate to the Python Folder cd python_app
+1. Navigate to the Python Folder:

+cd python_app

-2. Install Dependencies
+2. Install Dependencies:

 pip install -r requirements.txt

-3. Start Streamlit App
+3. Start Streamlit App:

 streamlit run app.py

 Your browser will open automatically.